fluencelabs/aquavm/README.md

 (fold <iterable> <iterator> <instruction>)
 ```

-- `fold` is a form of a fixed-point combinator
+- is a form of a fixed-point combinator
 - iterates through the `iterable`, assigning each element to the `iterator`
 - on each iteration `instruction` is executed
 - `next` triggers next iteration